TABLE OF CONTENTS

 To help with this, our system allows you to modify product titles for eBay individually, or for all products by creating a product naming template.

-2. Create a product name template for a Group of Products
+Product name template for a Group of Products

 This is useful if you want to add keywords to a group of products.